-A continuing theme in our approach has been to shorten the average maturity of assets.
+A continuing theme in our Absolute Return Income Strategy has been to shorten the average maturity of assets.
 Typically, we have favoured issues with a 4-7 year maturity where the yield and risk/return intersection has been the most appealing.
 However, in late 2017, with credit spreads nearing post financial crisis tights, we elected to replace some of those longer dated bonds (in the 4-7 year range) with bonds in the 2-3 year range.
 Why?
 Well, if a risk-off event triggers further credit spread underperformance, shorter dated bonds should be less impacted.
 Further, if no ‘snapback’ rally occurs immediately after the widening episode, the ‘pull to par’ period is far shorter.

 But… what if you’re wrong?

 There’s always a chance and it certainly pays to keep a hedging card or two up your sleeve in the event that the thesis breaks down.
 Today, there is a good negative correlation between interest rates and credit risk.
 That is, if spreads widen, rates will rally.
 Thus holding some positive duration exposure acts as a positive counterbalance to credit risk.
 Further, right now, with little chance of hikes in the near to medium term, a long outright duration position adds to the absolute return.
 It is rare to have periods where you are effectively getting paid carry to hold insurance.